 The combined system will also measure water usage by irrigation zone to enable the user to adjust irrigation needs more accurately.
 These features will be available to the homeowner via each company’s mobile app.
 The paired products will be available through both companies’ traditional sales channels, including online and will also be available to utilities and water retailers for specific programs.

-SatQuote is a cloud-based platform for desktop, tablet and mobile developed to help landscapers measure and map properties, estimate project labor and material needs, create landscape designs and generate PDF quotes with map images, products and photos that allow collaboration with customers on what and where work will be done.
-SatQuote's features include:
+SatQuote is a cloud-based platform for desktop, tablet, and mobile developed to help landscapers measure and map properties, estimate project labor and material needs, create landscape designs, and generate PDF quotes with map images, products, and photos that allow collaboration with customers on what and where work will be done.

-SatQuote's AI measuring helps landscapers quickly measure property features such as lawns, buildings, driveways and roadways.
+AI measuring assistance: SatQuote's AI measuring helps landscapers quickly measure property features such as lawns, buildings, driveways, and roadways.

-Share property maps and estimates via magic links, email or SMS where customers can comment, markup and add photos.
+Customer Collaboration: Share property maps and estimates via magic links, email, or SMS where customers can comment, markup, and add photos.

-SatQuote's labor and material estimation feature helps landscapers profitably estimate project pricing.
-This feature takes into account the size of the property, the type of work that needs to be done and the cost of materials.
+Labor and material estimation: SatQuote's labor and material estimation feature helps landscapers profitably estimate project pricing.
+This feature takes into account the size of the property, the type of work that needs to be done, and the cost of materials.

-SatQuote's landscape design feature helps landscapers to create visually appealing and functional landscape designs.
-This feature includes a library of premade templates and a drag-and-drop interface that makes it easy to create custom designs.
-If clients already have a design, you can upload and scale it to the map to confirm the accuracy and determine material and labor needs.
+Landscape design & overlay: SatQuote's landscape design feature helps landscapers to create visually appealing and functional landscape designs.
+This feature includes a library of pre-made templates and a drag-and-drop interface that makes it easy to create custom designs.
+If clients already have a design, you can upload and scale it to the map to confirm accuracy and determine material and labor needs.

-SatQuote's estimate generation feature helps landscapers create professional-looking quotes that include the scope of work, the cost of materials and labor costs.
+Estimate generation: SatQuote's estimate generation feature helps landscapers create professional-looking quotes that include scope of work, the cost of materials, and labor costs.
 Estimate generation syncs with Quickbooks.